yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_extract_an_app_icon.rst

 The response is a string in base64 format containing raw icon data.
 This is the icon string that needs to be passed to the API when publishing a custom (Publish by path) application or updating a published application.

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to get icon data in base64 string fromat from a file using Powershell.
+This example illustrates how to get icon data in base64 string fromat from a file using PowerShell.

 .. code-block:: powershell